PUBLISHED JUNE 2013

 “Sydney City” on a popular e-book app.
 All formatting has disappeared, so that it’s impossible to distinguish verses and voice.
 Only the poem titles in bold serif distinguish each poem from the next.

-Linda Nix is a professional editor, book production specialist, and publishing consultant at Golden Orb Creative (goldenorbcreative.com), and publisher of imprint Lacuna (lacunapublishing.com), based in Sydney, Australia.
-To contact her: firstname.lastname@example.org or Twitter @lindaknix.
+Linda Nix is a professional editor, book production specialist, a publishing consultant at Golden Orb Creative, and the publisher of imprint Lacuna, based in Sydney, Australia.
+To contact her email firstname.lastname@example.org.